vladzima/detecto/README.md

 - Check performance every second (`checkInterval` of 1000ms).
 - Average FPS over an initial sampling period of 5 seconds (`initialSamplingDuration` of 5000ms) to prevent false positives during initial page load.
 - Pause performance monitoring when the page is inactive to prevent misleading metrics.
+- Automatically recover from lagging state after a cooldown (`lagRecoveryDelay` of 3000ms) or provide a manual reset option.

 ## Browser Requirements
 This library uses `PerformanceObserver` to detect performance issues in the browser.
 Please note the following: